SwissBIAS/SwissBIAS.github.io/README.md

 # SwissBIAS.github.io
-Website for the SwissBIAS network: Swiss BioImage Analysts's network See also the associated [wiki](https://github.com/SwissBIAS/SwissBIAS.github.io/wiki)
+Website for the SwissBIAS network: Swiss BioImage Analysts' network See also the associated [wiki](https://github.com/SwissBIAS/SwissBIAS.github.io/wiki)